Donald Trump Starts Process Of Defunding ‘Anarchist’ Cities like Portland, Seattle, And New York

-President Donald Trump is ordering cities like New York, Portland, Washington D.C. and Seattle to be blocked from federal funding.
+President Donald Trump is ordering places like New York, Portland, Washington D.C. and Seattle to be blocked from federal funding.
 Late Wednesday, the president signed a memo that ordered all federal agencies to conduct reports that would detail how their funding could be redirected away from “anarchist jurisdictions.”

 As The New York Post reported, the reports are due in 14 days and Attorney General William Barr will be required to create a list of the cities within the U.S. that have allowed “violence and the destruction of property to persist.”

-The Federal government, through taxing citizens, provides funding for cities to cover things like transportation, law enforcement, and housing.
+The Federal government, through taxing citizens, provides funding for regions to cover things like transportation, law enforcement, and housing.
 While Congress is in charge of approving most funding, there is some leeway for the Trump administration to reroute or cancel some of this funding.

 The new memo specifically asks for the power to cancel funding.